-On an annual basis during the term of this Agreement, the Alliance of Motion Picture and Television Producers, the IATSE and the Chair of the Basic Crafts (on behalf of the Basic Crafts Group), shall jointly review this allocation in conjunction with the allocation to the Health Plan of Supplemental Markets payments.
+On an annual basis during the term of this Agreement, the Alliance of Motion Picture and Television Producers, the IATSE and the Chair of the Basic Crafts (on behalf of the Basic Crafts Group), shall jointly review this allocation in conjunction with the allocation to the Motion Picture Industry Pension and Health Plans of Supplemental Markets payments.
 Any agreement on any reallocation of such monies mutually agreed upon by all of these parties shall become a part of this Agreement.
-The term "Basic Crafts Group," as used herein, refers to those unions (other than the IATSE) noted in this Article 15(e).
+The term "Basic Crafts Group," as used herein, refers to those unions (other than the IATSE) noted in Article 15(e).